-Southern and Midwestern states, including Mississippi, Alabama, Kansas, Georgia, and Minnesota, are projected to be impacted the most, the data shows.
+Southern and Midwestern states, including Tennessee, Oklahoma, Mississippi, Alabama, and Kansas, are projected to be impacted the most by hospital closures, the study shows.
 Click here for detailed state-based data.

 Legislative action, health system partnerships needed